stevedonovan/gentle-intro/part2.md

 Now, what's the type of `lin`?
 Only `rustc` knows.
 Exactly the same situation applies to C++ lambdas, and for exactly the same version.
 Under the hood, a closure is a _struct_ that implements the call operator.
 All closures are unique types
 - but they have traits in common.

-So even though we don't know the exact type, we know the generic constraints:
+So even though we don't know the exact type, we know the generic constraint:

 ```rust
 fn apply<F>(x: f64, f: F) -> f64